Boise Water Quality at a Glance

 What about PFAS and other emerging contaminants?

-Veolia and other Treasure Valley water systems have detected low levels of PFAS during voluntary testing conducted from 2021-2024:
+Treasure Valley water systems, including Veolia, have detected low levels of PFAS during voluntary testing conducted from 2021-2024:

-Current status: Detected levels are currently below EPA’s new drinking water standards of 4 parts per trillion for PFOA and PFOS
+Current status: Most detected levels are below EPA’s new drinking water standards of 4 parts per trillion for PFOA and PFOS, though Capitol Water Corporation (a smaller Boise system) was found to exceed these new limits

 Monitoring: Idaho Department of Environmental Quality coordinates voluntary PFAS testing across the state with federal grant funding